How do I get the coronavirus vaccine in London, Ont.?

 - Kidney disease eGFR< 30

-One primary essential caregiver for an individual with an eligible highest-risk health conditions is now also eligible.
+One primary essential caregiver for an individual with an eligible high or highest-risk health conditions is now also eligible.
 Those who are will be contacted by their specialty clinic with information on how to book an appointment.

 Adults 16 years of age and older who are chronic home care recipients.
 Home care providers will contact recipients to make an appointment.